ceciliavision/perceptual-reflection-removal/README.md

 # Dataset
 ### Use our collected synthetic and real data
 Both synthetic and real dataset are now available [here](https://drive.google.com/drive/folders/1NYGL3wQ2pRkwfLMcV2zxXDV8JRSoVxwA?usp=sharing).
-* synthetic blended data is created on-the-fly so there is only reflection layer and transmission layer folders
+* synthetically blended data is created on-the-fly so there is only reflection layer and transmission layer folders
 * real data has blended images and ground truth transmission layer (*NO ground truth reflection layer*, reason is detailed in the paper)

 ### Try with your own dataset